avinassh/brave-browser-hardening/README.md

 Especially some Firefox people or shall I say loyal fans [trolling](https://en.wikipedia.org/wiki/Internet_troll) Brave Browser and their Developer Team since practically day one because of the marketing slogan - ”privacy browser”.
 This is harsh as well as based because no Browser ever will be perfect in this regard.
 Privacy is not an on or off switch and needs continuously inspection, maintenance and changes to adopt new problems.
 Those smear campaigns come often from uneducated people that are not even developers themselves, these people tend to cherry pick some leaks or open issue tickets and claim the Browser is not as private as advertised to make the Browser look worse than others.
 This is a pointless effort because you find on every single Browser some open issue tickets, Tor Browser, Firefox, all of them have always some open issue tickets regarding privacy.
 This is not how FOSS works and this is no measurement instrument as "privacy index".
 The Brave Team puts a lot of time and research into privacy related problems, same like Firefox and the Tor Browser Project.

 Another strategy is to [spread fake forks to smear Brave](https://aur.archlinux.org/packages/unbrave-git), even after I reported it to Brave and the Arch Team via Tweet, such disrespectful forks continue to stay online.
-Not only is this deformation it also exposed how based people are against any competition.
+Not only is this deformation it also exposes how based people are against any competition.

 Brave Browser is de facto privacy respecting and does by default more than any other Browser on the market, this is done by including a lot of ideas and privacy respecting changes directly into the Brave Browser.
 In every other Browser you need to work with extensions or configuration changes to come even remotely close to Brave Browser.
 I do not see how the troll argumentation holds that Brave fails regarding privacy, it is offering a solid ground with the arguably best default out-of-the-box configuration.